10/06/2010

 - Hank von Helvete

-Think about "closeted".
-The word carries denial, shame, and being made to deceive.
+Think about "closeted": denial, shame, being made to deceive.
 In a lot of the world, this is still what it is to be privately gay (as well as massive buckets of fear).
-But it also implies that 'real' homosexuality is public, that it is an explicit essence that one must unleash on the world; almost that "one may know a gay person even by their non-sexual behaviour".
+But it also implies that 'real' homosexuality is essentially public, that it's an explicit essence that one must unleash on the world; it thus has a hangover of the old bigot's thinking, that one may know a gay person even by their non-sexual behaviour.

-Of course we do judge sexuality on visual cues, just as we do for gender, age and, in fact, the presence of a sapient mind.
-But this creates a social role, and roles want filling, even if we have to distort ourselves to fit into them.
+This creates a social role, and roles want filling, even if we have to distort ourselves to fit into them.

 "I was being made out to be a coward about it, rather than someone who felt like it really was a very private thing."